HLTCHKUST/UniVaR/README.md

 <img width="836" alt="Highlight human value map of LLMs" src="assets/cultural_map.png">

-This is the official reposity for ["High-Dimension Human Value Representation in Large Language Models" paper](https://arxiv.org/abs/2404.07900).
+This is the official reposity for paper ["High-Dimension Human Value Representation in Large Language Models"](https://arxiv.org/abs/2404.07900).

 In this paper we introduce UniVaR,a high-dimensional neural representation of symbolic human value distributions in LLMs.
 This is a continuous and scalable representation, self-supervised from the value-relevant responses of 8 LLMs and evaluated on 15 open-source and commercial LLMs.